Auto Routing: One Model String, Every Provider

 Most AI gateways make you pick a model.
 RoutePlex lets you skip that decision entirely.

-Set model: "routeplex-ai" and the router handles everything — analyzing your request, scoring available models, and selecting the best one across OpenAI, Anthropic, and Google.
+Set model: "routeplex-ai" and the router handles everything — analyzing your request, evaluating available models, and selecting the best one across OpenAI, Anthropic, and Google.
 If that model fails, it falls back to the next best option.
 Your application never sees the retry.

 How It Works

-Four Strategies
+Strategies

 from openai import OpenAI